 Reptiles at the Center

 The Georgia Southern Wildlife Center possess many amazing reptiles.
-Everything from tiny anoles, common on fences and in gardens, to threatened Eastern Indigo snakes and Gopher tortoises to fourteen foot long Burmese Pythons!
-Our main building is full to the brim of every manner of native reptile, including a gator tank, turtle petting pen and more snakes than you could shake a stick at.
+Everything from tiny anoles, common on fences and in gardens to a fourteen foot long Burmese Python!
+Our main building is full to the brim of every manner of native reptile, including a gator tank and more snakes than you could shake a stick at.

 Our Down to Earth Encounter is a great interactive display where you can discover our reptiles while learning about our native habitats.
-Search through the “underbrush” to find everything from sinks to venomous snakes (all safely behind glass).
-Outside our gift shop, take some time to enter the turtle yard, where a whole troupe of box turtles can be found, along with several Gopher Tortoises and an actual gopher tortoise burrow!
+Search through the “underbrush” to find everything from skinks to venomous snakes (all safely behind glass).
+Take some time to enter the turtle yard, where a whole troupe of box turtles can be found, along with a Gopher Tortoise and an actual gopher tortoise burrow!

 In our Herpetology show, prepare to get up close and personal with our collection of both native and exotic species of reptiles.
-This part of the show is definitely touchy-feely!
+This part of the show is definitely hands-on!
 Our guests will have the opportunity to interact with a wide variety of snakes, lizards, alligators and turtles and learn about their incredible adaptations and stories.
-Frequent stars of the show include a 14-foot long Burmese python, a fat-tailed gecko and two gator brothers.
 Our roster is constantly changing, so you never know what you’ll see at the Herpetology show!